AllanLoh/Test-Repository/README.md

 Test-Repository
 ===============

-This it so test pushing and pulling
+This it so test pushing and pulling (and this was edited by 'Allan Loh')